Multiplatform-Dev/multiplatform-dev.github.io/README.md

-# multiplatform-dev.github.io
+# PWAStarter Demo: Github Pages Hosting

-Default Organization GitHub Pages Endpoint
+Using source from [pwastarter-demo](https://github.com/Multiplatform-Dev/pwastarter-demo) to create a static build, which is hosted on the default GitHub Pages endpoint for this organization.